fatboypunk/spam-slack/README.md

 I've added two tests to ensure the flow of sending the message to slack correctly works but more would be nice.

-I haven't mocked any tests, so it's sending actuall cals to slack now.
+I haven't mocked any tests, so it's sending actual calls to slack now.

 ### Broadcast the reports to all users